codesyntax/volto-txantiloiak/README.md

 # English

-In this repo you will find the files required to have in a Volto project setup.
+In this repo you will find the files required in a Volto project setup.

 ## Gitlab project configuration

 We need to create the following variables in our Gitlab organization:

-- CI_GITLAB_USER_EMAIL: the email of the user whom will be used to commit the changes made by release-it.
+- CI_GITLAB_USER_EMAIL: the email belonging to the user who will be used to commit the changes made by release-it.
-- CI_GITLAB_USERNAME: the username whom will be used to commit the changes made by release-it
+- CI_GITLAB_USERNAME: the username which will be used to commit the changes made by release-it
 - CODESYNTAX_NPM_REPO_URL: the URL of the private npm registry
 - CODESYNTAX_REPO_NPM_TOKEN: the token needed to publish packages in the private npm registry
 - GITLAB_TOKEN: a gitlab token created by a user of the organization which will be used to commit and push the changes.
 - MJ_APIKEY_PRIVATE: private key of the Mailjet API, used to send emails
-- MJ_APIKEY_PUBLIC: the public key of the Mailjet API, used to send emails
+- MJ_APIKEY_PUBLIC: public key of the Mailjet API, used to send emails
-- SSH_KNOWN_HOSTS: list of the rsa keys of the servers known to gitlab ci to be able to deploy the changes.
+- SSH_KNOWN_HOSTS: list of the rsa keys of the servers known to gitlab ci so the changes can be deployed.
-- SSH_SERVER_BUILDOUT_PATH: the path of the buildout where the plone and volto installation lies in the server.
+- SSH_SERVER_BUILDOUT_PATH: path to the buildout where the plone and volto installation lie in the server.
-- SSH_SERVER_USER: the user used to scp the changes to the server
+- SSH_SERVER_USER: user tha is used to scp the changes to the server
-- VOLTO_DEPLOY_SSH_PRIVATE_KEY: the private key used to deploy the volto project to the server.
+- VOLTO_DEPLOY_SSH_PRIVATE_KEY: private key used to deploy the volto project to the server.
 The corresponding public key must be added at `~/.ssh/authorized_keys` in the server.
-- VOLTO_RELEASE_EMAIL_TO: the email address to which the success email will be sent.
+- VOLTO_RELEASE_EMAIL_TO: email address to which the success email will be sent.

 ## Project composition

 Our projects will have 2 packages and 2 repositories:

-- `XXXX-frontend`: project repo: this will handle Volto installation and all main dependencies.
+- `XXXX-frontend`: project repo: this will handle the Volto installation and all main dependencies.

-- `volto-XXXX`: customization addon: this package will have the custom blocks, configurations and dependencies.
+- `volto-XXXX`: customization addon: this package will contain the custom blocks, configurations and dependencies.

 ## How to create the packages